mjhershfield/universal_interface/software/README.md

 # Software Setup Information
+## Option 1: .EXE - Preferred (Windows only - currently)
+Simply download the gui.exe or lycan_loopback.exe file from the software/dist or software/dist/lycan_loopback directory.
+Click the .exe file to execute, and you are all set!
+> [!Note]
+> Make sure the Lycan system (through the FTDI board) is plugged in before you run the programs

-## Create a Python virtual environment
+## Option 2: Create a Python virtual environment (Windows or Linux)

 > [!NOTE]
 > Don't use the Github repo for your virtual environment location